mlefkir/Pioran.jl/docs/src/modelling.md

 p2 = histogram(priors[2,:],bins=bins,xaxis=(:log10,(bins[1],bins[end])),xlabel="f₁")
 p3 = histogram(priors[3,:],xlabel="α₂")
 bins = 10.0 .^LinRange( log10(minimum(priors[4,:])),log10(quantile(priors[4,:],1)),30)
-p4 = histogram(priors[4,:],xlabel="variance",bins=bins,xaxis=(:log10,(bins[1],bins[end])))
+p4 = histogram(priors[4,:],xlabel="norm",bins=bins,xaxis=(:log10,(bins[1],bins[end])))
 plot(p1,p2,p3,p4,layout=l,size=(700,300),grid=false,left_margin=2Plots.mm,bottom_margin=20Plots.px,legend=false)
 ```

 We can then use the function [`run_diagnostics`](@ref) to assess the quality of the approximation.
-The first argument is an array containing the parameters of the power spectral density, the second argument is the variance of the process. `f_min` and `f_max` are the minimum and maximum frequencies of the time series, this is to show the window of observed frequencies in the plots.
+The first argument is an array containing the parameters of the power spectral density, the second argument is the normalisation of the PSD of the process. `f_min` and `f_max` are the minimum and maximum frequencies of the time series, this is to show the window of observed frequencies in the plots.

 ```@example modelling
 using CairoMakie